 Technology alone is not the solution.
 A well-known methodology for organization transformation adopted by the legal tech community is “People, Processes, Technology”.
 The order of these words is not a coincidence; technology should be the last step and always fit harmoniously with people and processes.

 First and foremost, we need people who understand and can work with the technology in question.
 We also need end-users to be able to interact with it.
 Lastly, we need it to integrate seamlessly with the required processes.

 Many software products have failed because the technology did not deliver on the aforementioned points.

 Automation and law: Perfect match with challenges

-Two examples highlight scenarios in which automation could offer added value:
+Two brief examples highlight scenarios in which automation could offer added value:

-In the first case, a new document is created from a technical template using a form consisting of several modules, or a possibly non-legal user is guided to a correct format template with the help of technical assistance.
+1. A new document is created from a technical template using a form consisting of several modules.
+Alternatively, in the case of a non-legal user, the same document is created with the help of technical assistance.
 If a (complex) contract is to be created, this can be done more easily using an automated process.
-For the legal department this means less work, and for the sales department automation accelerates the process up to the conclusion of the contract.
+For the legal department, it means less work; for the sales department, it accelerates the process to contract conclusion.

-The second case concerns the automation of guidelines.
-As these are often drafted by the legal departments, they are often very complex and confusing for laypersons.
-Interactive interfaces – available immediately for everyone within a company – can greatly speed up the process, which may have to be completed hundreds of times in the group, and make it possible to shed more light on individual points.
+2. Guidelines are often drafted by legal departments and are often very complex and confusing for non-legal stakeholders.
+Interactive interfaces — available immediately for everyone within a company— can greatly speed up the process, which may have to be completed hundreds of times in the group.
+This also makes it possible to shed more light on individual points.

-Automation and law are more closely related than one would think at first.
-In order to achieve added value, prejudices must be eliminated and necessary structures created.
+Automation and law are more closely related than one would suspect.
+To achieve added value, prejudices must be eliminated and necessary structures created.
 We are only at the beginning of recognizing the various application areas and improving and refining the existing solutions.